sidhlee/data-structure-and-algorithm/problem-solving-patterns/multiple-pointers-pattern/multiple-pointers-pattern.md

 # Multiple Pointers Pattern

 In multiple pointers pattern, we create pointers to hold the position of items inside arrays and move them to the beginning, end, or middle based on a certain condition.

-Patterns with pointers usually work **in place**, so very efficient with space complexity.
+- Patterns with pointers usually work **in place**, so very efficient with space complexity.
+- Works great with sorted input or when working with things that have fixed order.

 ## sumZero